TormodLandet/Ocellaris/documentation/user_guide/input.rst

 You can specify simple geometries using FEniCS DOLFIN built in mesh generators, and also load a mesh from file.
 For realistic cases using something like gmsh to generate meshes is recommended.
-The meshio_ program can be used to convert between different mesh file formats.
+The meshio_ program can be used to convert between different mesh file formats and also loading these formats directly, see below.

 .. _meshio: https://github.com/nschloe/meshio